 This myth about Johnson's role in the Stonewall riots played a part in the backlash following the release of a film about the uprising.
 "Stonewall" was released in 2015, and while Johnson does have a part in the movie, many claimed it wasn't big enough.
 Much of the criticism centered around the fact that a fictional white man was the main focus of the film.
 He is the one depicted throwing the first brick, initiating the riots.
 People accused the film of "whitewashing" the events that occurred.

 Many claimed that Johnson should've been depicted throwing the first brick, even though she stated several years ago that it didn't happen.
-If you ask me, the backlash was the result of nonsensical outrage culture and racism towards white people.
+Many debate as to whether bricks were thrown at all.
+If you ask me, the backlash was the result of nonsensical outrage culture.
 The truth is, we don't know enough about the riots to make a completely factual film depicting it.
 There was another film about Stonewall made in the nineties, which also had fictional characters.
 I see no problem having a white gay cisgender male character as the center of the film.
 Believe it or not, there were plenty of them in New York City during that time as well.

 There was a recent news story which claimed that a few straight men in Boston were pushing for a straight pride parade.
 This is another example of ignorance and lack of education regarding Pride's origin and the reason behind it.
 Pride doesn't exist solely to celebrate the LGBTQ community, there's more to it than that.
 Black History Month doesn't exist solely to celebrate black people, there's more to it than that.
 Along with ignorance, this is also an example of the entitlement and unrealistic sense of inclusivity many seem to feel now.
 Not everyone deserves a medal or a trophy.
 That's not how the real world works.